ckarthickit/dagger-experiment/README.md

 - `@Inject` constructors (that doesn't have any other injected params) can generally be accessible by any component.
   - It is the Scope that restricts it's Binding to a "particular component".
     > Component scoped with "scope1" may not reference bindings with different scopes "scope2".
+    > **This is the very reason, we shouldn't be using the same scope on multiple components**.

-  - If "another Component" has to use this dependency, then it has to add the "particular component" as it's `dependency` and
+  - If "another Component" has to use this dependency, then
-    **expose a provision method** in the "particular component".
+     - it has to add the "particular component" as it's `dependency` and  **expose a provision method** in the "particular component".
+     - or declare itself as `@Subcomponent`
     > See Below for more details on **Multiple Components + Multiple Scopes , Component Dependencies. (ex8)**
 ---